Current as of July 2015 | Download print version (in PDF)

 (b) Its income must be exempt from tax under the Income Tax Act and approved by the Commissioner of Social Services.

-The VAT Act also exempts services to members performed by trade, professional, and labor associations, as well as educational, political, religious, welfare, and other philanthropic associations, provided that this shall not apply where any such services are rendered by way of business (VAT Act First Schedule, Para.
-11).
+The VAT Act also exempts services to members performed by trade, professional, and labor associations, as well as educational, political, religious, welfare, and other philanthropic associations, provided that this shall not apply where any such services are rendered by way of business (VAT Act First Schedule, Part 2 Para.
+11(a)).
 Certain foods are also VAT exempt (VAT Act First Schedule Part 1).

 Zero-rated supplies include gifts to registered societies or NGOs (or societies or NGOs exempt from registration) whose income is exempt from income tax if they meet certain criteria (VAT Act Section 7(2) and Second Schedule).